-I thrifted a set of beautiful teak wood coasters but when I unwrapped them I realized that they were water stained beyond hope – so I used them to make these DIY gold leaf coasters!
+I recently thrifted a set of beautiful teak wood coasters but when I unwrapped them I realized that they were water stained beyond hope – so I used them to make these DIY gold leaf coasters!
 I love how festive the metallic flakes look with the warm wood.
 They’re so perfect for holiday entertaining and gift giving because they sparkle and glow, especially during candlelit fêtes.
-I’ve been wanting to experiment with gold leaf and this was such a perfect beginner leafing project.
+I’ve been wanting to experiment with decoupage and gold leaf – and this was such a perfect beginner project.

 - Variegated flakes or variegated sheets of gold leaf